Bcopeland64/free-genai-bootcamp-2025/README.md

 ## Bootcamp Overview

-The GenAI Bootcamp will cover the following topics (Adapted from the GenAI Essentials Course as the GenAI Bootcamp syllabus is still under development:
+The GenAI Bootcamp will cover the following topics (Adapted from the GenAI Essentials Course as the GenAI Bootcamp syllabus is still under development):

 *   **Module 1: AI and ML Fundamentals**
     *   What is AI?